 If your City of Raleigh utility account becomes delinquent, there will be additional fees and your water service may be disconnected at your expense.

 Learn how to avoid this situation, and what to do (or not to do) if your service is disconnected.Learn more about Past Due/Delinquent Account

 Do you need more time to pay your City of Raleigh utility bill?

 Meter tampering is a criminal offense.
 Per North Carolina General Statute 14-151.1, it is illegal for any unauthorized person to alter, tamper with, relocate, willfully damage, or bypass a water meter.
-It is illegal for any unauthorized person to reconnect a water meter after City of Raleigh personnel have disconnected it.
+It is also illegal for any unauthorized person to reconnect a water meter after City of Raleigh personnel have disconnected it.

 In addition to criminal charges, violators will be charged a $100 Meter Tampering Charge and may be assessed $500 in Civil Penalties for each incident.Learn more about Meter Tampering

 Water and sewer charges may be eligible for an adjustment for hidden leaks on the customer's side of the meter.
 Review the leak adjustment guidelines to determine if you may qualify.Learn more about Leak Adjustments

 Do you have questions?